 Watch this short Youtube video prepared by vsitsandviews:

 People in retirement tend to live either in the town in older homes on relatively spacious lots, or outside of town.
 The area’s popularity as a retirement destination has led to several very large active adult communities including Fairfield Glade, one of the country's largest, and the Holiday Hills area.
 Home prices are very affordable, although as the housing market has crashed in other areas of the country Tennessee's competitive advantage has narrowed.
-The Crossville median home value was $142,100 in late 2018, according to Zillow, which calls it a "Very Hot" market at this time.
+The Crossville median home value was $148,900 in mid-2019, according to Zillow, which calls it a "Very Hot" market at this time.

 What is special about Crossville